-Transubstantiation, or the change of the substance of bread and wine in the supper of our Lord, cannot be proved by Holy Writ, but it is repugnant to the plain word of >cripture, overthroweth the nature of a sacrament, and hath given occasion to many superstitions manner.
-And the means whereby the body of Christ, is received and eaten in the supper, is faith.
+Transubstantiation, or the change of the substance of bread and wine in the supper of our Lord, cannot be proved by Holy Writ, but it is repugnant to the plain word of Scripture, overthroweth the nature of a sacrament, and hath given occasion to many superstitions

+The body of Christ is given, taken, and eaten in the supper, only after a heavenly and spiritual manner.
+And the means whereby the body of Christ is received and eaten in the supper, is faith.
 The sacrament of the Lord's supper was not by Christ's ordinance reserved, carried about, lifted up, or worshiped.